 When looking to purchase a property in Miami, be as thorough as possible in your search.
 It helps to make a list of questions to help guide your search.
 Pay particular attention to the convenience, privacy, and comfort of the real estate.
 You want to be as comfortable as possible, so make sure the amenities available are up to your standards.

-When your basic needs are met, the structural aspects of the real estate should be examined next.
-Look over the architecture of the home and that of the surrounding neighborhood to decide if it matches your tastes.
+When your basic needs are met, the structural aspects of the real estate for your new home in Miami should be examined next.
+Look over the architecture of the building and that of the surrounding neighborhood to decide if it matches your tastes.
 Miami is full of neighborhoods all with their own unique styles and architectural history.
-Despite their unique attributes, they may still be prone to repairs.

-The exterior of a home is important, but so is the area surrounding the real estate as well.
-The home may match all your needs and expectations, but the surrounding area could hurt an otherwise amazing real estate opportunity.
+The exterior of a residence is important, but so is the area surrounding the real estate as well.
+It may match all your needs and expectations, but the surrounding area could hurt an otherwise amazing real estate opportunity.
 The area could be too noisy, foul-smelling, or overcrowded.
 Look into the area surrounding any real estate you are interested in order to avoid any purchases you will come to regret.

 Closets and other Storage Spaces